danyel-ii/cubixles_/docs/30-SECURITY/SECURITY_AUDIT.md

 - Receiver failure policy is strict: mint/royalty transfers revert on failed ETH or token transfer.
 - `ownerOf` revert or mismatch causes mint revert.
 - Refund exactness: `msg.value - currentMintPrice()` is returned to minter.
-- RoyaltySplitter splits $LESS 50% to burn address and 50% to owner on swap success, then forwards remaining ETH to owner.
+- RoyaltySplitter sends 50% ETH to owner, swaps 50% to $LESS, then sends 90% $LESS to owner and 10% to burn.

 ## Test results
 ### Unit + edge + fuzz + invariants